AAnimeshTripathy/stone-paper-scissors/README.md

-# stone-paper-scissors
-Title: Rock-Paper-Scissors Web App
+# Rock-Paper-Scissors Web App

-Description:
-This Rock-Paper-Scissors web app is a fun and interactive game crafted using HTML, CSS, and basic JavaScript.
-As part of my coursework at Apna College, I developed this project to demonstrate my fundamental web development skills.
-Dive into the classic game of rock-paper-scissors with an intuitive and aesthetically pleasing interface.
+Dive into the classic game of Rock-Paper-Scissors with this fun and interactive web application.
+Crafted using HTML, CSS, and basic JavaScript, this project showcases fundamental web development skills.
+Whether you're a beginner or an experienced player, enjoy the timeless game with an intuitive and aesthetically pleasing interface.

-Rules:
+## Rules:
-1. Rock crushes scissors.
-2. Scissors cut paper.
-3. Paper covers rock.

-Enjoy the timeless game with a simple click-and-play experience!
+- **Rock crushes scissors.**
+- **Scissors cut paper.**
+- **Paper covers rock.**

+## Features:
+- Clean and visually appealing design for an immersive gaming experience.
+- Play against the computer with randomly generated moves.
+- Simple click-and-play interface for easy and enjoyable gameplay.
+- Responsive layout for seamless gaming on various devices.

+## Technologies Used:
+- **HTML:** Structured the webpage for game elements and user interface.
+- **CSS:** Styled the components to create an aesthetically pleasing experience.
+- **JavaScript:** Implemented game logic, player interactions, and computer moves.

+## How to Play:
+1. Clone the repository to your local machine.
+2. Open `rps.html` in your web browser.
+3. Click on your chosen move (Rock, Paper, or Scissors).
+4. See if you can beat the computer with your strategic choices!

+.